emres8/PDF-Chat-API/readme.md

 You can also access the API documentation at:
 * http://localhost:8000/docs for the interactive API documentation (Swagger UI).
 * http://localhost:8000/redoc for ReDoc documentation.

+## Potential Enhancements
+* Not mocking db and redis but use test database and docker-compose.test.yml
+* Testing for two other language model not added.
+They could be added